wneessen/go-mail-website/content/en/reference/client/options.md

 {{< /tab >}}
 {{< /tabs >}}

-The `WithDSNMailReturnType` is the option you can use if you like to request DSNs but don't want to use the default `FULL` settings of the `WithDSN()` option.
+`WithDSNMailReturnType` enables the `Client` to request DSNs (if the server supports it) as described in the [RFC 1891](https://www.rfc-editor.org/rfc/rfc1891) and set the `MAIL FROM` Return option type to the given `DSNMailReturnOption`

-`WithDSNMailReturnType` takes a `DSNMailReturnOption` as argument. go-mail has the two types already built-in:
+go-mail has the following two `DSNMailReturnOption` type already built-in:

-* `DSNMailReturnHeadersOnly` requests that only the headers of the message be returned. \
+* `DSNMailReturnHeadersOnly`: requests that only the headers of the message be returned. \
   See: [RFC 1891, Section 5.3](https://www.rfc-editor.org/rfc/rfc1891#section-5.3)
 * `DSNMailReturnFull`: requests that the entire message be returned in any "failed" delivery status notification issued for this recipient \